 - Guest lectures on products liability, May 2011, May 2010, and May 2009.
 Capital University Law School, Columbus.

 - PLIVA v.
 Mensing: Post-Argument Predictions, April 2011.
 Mass Torts Made Perfect, Las Vegas.

 - PLIVA v.
 Mensing, October 2010.
 Mass Torts Made Perfect, Las Vegas.

 - Accutane Update, April 2010.
 Mass Torts Made Perfect, Las Vegas.

 - Complex Litigation, September 2009.
 Capital University Law School, guest lecturer, Columbus.

-Before coming to Levin Papantonio, Mr. Cash served as a judicial law clerk to the Hon.
+Mr. Cash served as a judicial law clerk to the Hon.
 U.S. Chief District Judge M. Casey Rodgers in the Northern District of Florida.